Malines Chicken: All About This Large Breed

 Malines birds have a reasonably big head with a relatively small white beak.
 Their wattles, single comb, and earlobes are bright red.
 The dense feathering makes them very cold-hardy birds, although their large comb can be prone to frostbite.
 Shanks and toes are white and feathered.

-Eight plumage colors of the Malines are recognized in Belgium, where the chicken originated from.
+Eight plumage colors of the Malines are recognized in Belgium, where the chicken originated.
 In Germany, nine colors are found.
 The most common color is the black cuckoo pattern, but blue and white are gaining popularity.

 The Malines breed originates in the Malines village in the province of Antwerp in Belgium.
 The name in Dutch is pronounced ‘Mechelse Koekoek’ or ‘Cuckoo De Malines’.
 It was originally bred as a table bird in the mid-nineteenth century by cross-breeding various breeds of Oriental chickens, like Cochins, Langshans, and Brahma’s, with local cuckoo-patterned birds.